Minnesota State Highway 6: Route description

 Schoolcraft State Park is located on Highway 6 in Cass County on the banks of the Mississippi River.
 The park is located south of Deer River and west of Grand Rapids.

 Highway 6 parallels U.S. Highway 169 for part of its route in northern Minnesota.

 The route also parallels scenic State Highway 38 for part of its route.

 History

-State Highway 6 was authorized in 1920 and 1933.
+State Highway 6 was authorized in 1920 between Remer and Big Falls.
+The section between Garrison and Remer was authorized in 1933.
+The route was designated as Highway 6 in 1934.

-The route was completely paved by 1970.
+Highway 6 was completely paved by 1970.